The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Theory

-Note that this expression cannot be reduced to the form of Equation (1).
-In the case that $\tau_2=1-\varepsilon_2-\rho_2=0$, however, Equation (3) is obtained.
-If further $f=1$, Equation (2) is obtained.
-Hence the expression matches known limiting cases.
-Since the average emittance of glass is greater than 0.85 at 300K \cite{Jones2019}, and the reflectance of glass is less than 0.1 for most wavelengths \cite{El-Zaiat2013}, we can approximate the average transmissivity of the outer layers as zero.
-The validity of this approximation is further discussed in Section 5.
-This approximation greatly simplifies the equations and allows the use of the effective emissivity to determine the heat transfer between tubes as assumed previously.
+Note that this expression cannot be reduced to the form of Eq. \ref{eq:1}.
+In the case that $\tau_2 = 1 - \varepsilon_2 - \rho_2 = 0$, Eq. \ref{eq:3} is obtained.
+If further $f = 1$, Eq. \ref{eq:2} is obtained.
+Hence, Eq. \ref{eq:6} matches known limiting cases.
+Since the average emittance of glass is greater than 0.85 at 300 K \cite{Jones2019} and the reflectance of glass is less than 0.1 for most wavelengths, \cite{El-Zaiat2013} we can approximate the average transmissivity of the outer layers as zero.
+The validity of this approximation that greatly simplifies the equations and allows the use of the effective emissivity to determine the heat transfers between tubes as assumed previously is further discussed in Sec. \ref{sec:discussion}.